DC23/basicfantasyrpg-corerules-en/README.md

 This is a content pack for the [Basic Fantasy RPG system](https://www.github.com/orffen/basicfantasyrpg) for Foundry.
 It provides content from the book "Basic Fantasy Role-Playing Game Core Rules", available for free at the [Basic Fantasy Website](https://www.basicfantasy.org/), originally under the [OGL](./LICENSE), and now under the [CC-BY-SA 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

 > [!IMPORTANT]
-> This project has been stalled on older versions of Foundry and the BFPRG 3rd edition for some time now.
+> This project has been stalled on older versions of Foundry and the BFPRG 3rd edition for some time.
-> This is a volunteer project with time-consuming manual data entry
-> requirements.
-Add to this two key external factors:
+> In the time since significant work took place on this project, two major changes have taken place:
 >
-> First, Foundry development rolls ever on.
-Module developers must constantly keep up or their modules will stop working for all of you.
-Significantly, the Foundry data structures this module relies on have completely changed since this module was last updated.
+> First, there have been large changes in the Foundry API.
+The data structures this module relies on have completely changed.
 Everything now needs to change at the data storage level.
 >
 > Second, at the start of 2023 there was the great OGL Saga.
 As a response to this, the BFRPG Community rallied
-> in a truly remarkable way, producing the Basic Fantasy Role-Playing Game 4th Edition, under a Creative Commons licence.
-This remarkable feat didn't require many mechanical changes, but it did result in significant changes to the text.
-Thus the required changes to this content module are huge.
+> in a truly remarkable way, producing the Basic Fantasy Role-Playing Game 4th Edition, under a Creative Commons
+> licence.
+This remarkable feat didn't require many changes to game mechanics, but it did result in significant
+> changes to the text.
+Thus the flow-on changes to this content module are substantial.
 >
-> When I came on to assess the what was needed to bring this module up to date, I realised something.
-It doesn't need an update.
+> This module doesn't need an update.
 >
 > It needs a complete overhaul.
 >